Techtonica/curriculum/operating-systems/operating-systems.md

 -		The relationship between the hardware, the operating system, and (built-in or third party) software
 -   The major responsibilities of an OS (program execution, file management, memory management)
 - 	Comparisons of executing simple commands (moving a file, launching a program) on GUI vs. CLI
+-   The meaning of "process" and "thread" in the context of OSes

 ### Materials